sudeep2003/sudeep2003/README.md

 <img align="right" src="https://i.ibb.co/vwCfpB2/imgbin-cristiano-ronaldo-portugal-national-football-team-real-madrid-c-f-la-liga-android-png.png" alt="imgbin-cristiano-ronaldo-portugal-national-football-team-real-madrid-c-f-la-liga-android-png" border="0" height="300" />

 # 💫 About Me:
-- 👨🏽‍💻 I’m currently free now;<br>- 🌱 I’m currently learning Web3 and cloud computing; <br>- 👯 I am looking for a project to work on;🤝;<br>- 🤔 I’m looking for help with Data Structures and Algorithms 😭;<br>- 💬 Ask me about anything, I am happy to help;<br>- ⚡️ Fun-Fact: I looking for a team for my startup idea😋;<br>- 📫 How to reach me: sudeepkarmakar02@gmail.com;
+- 👨🏽‍💻 I’m currently free now;<br>- 🌱 I’m currently learning Web3 and cloud computing; <br>- 👯 I am looking for a project to work on🤝;<br>- 🤔 I’m looking for help with Data Structures and Algorithms 😭;<br>- 💬 Ask me about anything, I am happy to help;<br>- ⚡️ Fun-Fact: I looking for a team for my startup idea😋;<br>- 📫 How to reach me: sudeepkarmakar02@gmail.com;

 ## 🌐 Socials: